Kennel portrait "Pulizucht von den Powerpulis

 My name is Daniela Klein.
 I am originally from Berlin, but since the beginning of 2003 I have lived with my husband and my two sons in Teedorf in Lower Austria.
 That's 27 km south of Vienna.

 I got my first "real" Puli in 2006, "Easy-Fairy vom Tal des Lebens".
 Before that I always had dogs for 23 years, but they were always mixed-breeds from the animal shelter.
 They were all dear dogs, but the dog I remembered as particularly clever and eager to learn was my very first dog, "Jule".
 I got it as puppy as "poodle mongrel".
 Later it turned out that Jule was a Puli or at least a Puli mongrel.

 In 2006 I decided that I wanted to have a pedigree dog for the first time.
 I wanted a dog that would be suitable for agility.
-It should also be a family dog.
-Since I could not warm up for the agility sport ubiquitous border collies or shelties, Jule came to my mind again.
+In addition, it should be a family-suitable dog.
+Since I couldn't warm up to the Border Collies or Shelties that are omnipresent in agility sports , Jule came to my mind again.
 If I had been doing agility back in the 80's, it would have been very well suited for this sport.
 So I started to inform myself about Pulis in the internet.

 By chance ( - or was it fate? - ) at exactly this time the breeder Eva Mayr from the German Puli Club (PuK) announced a litter of white Pulis.
 Since all my dogs had been black before, I wanted a white dog this time.
 It fit perfectly.

 Eva reserved the smallest, cheekiest bitch for me and so Easy came to us in summer 2006.